 The amendment to IAS 12, which is part of the Annual Improvements to IFRS Standards 2015-2017 Cycle, requires the income tax consequences of dividends to be recognized in profit or loss if the transactions that generated distributable profit are recognized in profit or loss, and thus not recognized directly in equity.
 The Group has implemented the clarification as at January 1, 2019.
 The distribution of interest on the Group's equity accounted additional tier 1 capital is deductible for tax purposes, and the tax income is recognized in the income statement when the interest is paid.
-This has decreased tax in the income statement and increased net profit for the three months ended March 31, 2018 and the three months ended March 31, 2019 by DKK 7 million.
-For the year ended December 31, 2018, the impact is an increase in net profit of DKK 173 million.
+Comparative information has been restated.
+The change has decreased tax in the income statement and increased net profit by DKK 173 million and increased distributions to owners by the same amount for the years ended December 31, 2019 and 2018.
 There is no impact on earnings per share.